NCAR/DART/docs/pages/Getting_Started.md

 run with one file for each ensemble member is demonstrated.
 There are *k* ensemble members used as input to *filter*, which also outputs *k* members for the prior and posterior.
 The `obs_seq.final` and `obs_diag_output.nc` are used in the same way as in the OSSE case.
+The names of the input files and output files can be controlled by the user through the `filter_input_list.txt` and `filter_output_list.txt` files, which can contain the user-specified list of the ensemble input or output files, respectively.

 Another view of the filtering process with respect to time (the *diagnostics cycle*) is shown in the following diagram: